Book a 30-minute demo and learn how Kula can help you hire faster and smarter with AI and automation

 With the AI, recruiters can continuously analyze hiring activity across the entire funnel and flag early warning signs.
 This turns hiring from a reactive process into a proactive one.

-Kula’s Conversational AI takes this a step further by removing the friction of analytics altogether.
-Recruiters don’t need to dig through dashboards or export reports.
-They can simply ask questions in natural language, “Why is the backend role stuck?” or “Which roles are at risk this quarter?” ”and, and get clear, actionable insights in seconds.
+Some modern ATS platforms also offer Conversational AI, allowing recruiters to ask questions in natural language, such as “Why is the backend role stuck?” or “Which roles are at risk this quarter?”, and receive clear, actionable insights in seconds.

 4. AI for smarter sourcing (not mass outreach)